Who should read this guidance?

 You should also take great care when a client is considering making personal loans, as they can easily fall into the category of gifts if they are not on fully commercial, arm’s length terms.

-Take particular care if you are approached by an attorney or deputy to make gifts on behalf of a person who has lost capacity to engage in making a gift or tax planning themselves.
+Take particular care if you are approached by an attorney or deputy to make gifts on behalf of a person who has lost capacity to engage in making a gift or tax planning themselves, as they will need to obtain an order from the Court of Protection if the gift exceeds what is permitted by section 12 of the Mental Capacity Act 2005 or the deputyship order.

 For further information see our practice note on making gifts of assets.